Beta version 4 has arrived and new peak-flow equations are available for Massachusetts!

 Please contact the StreamStats by email at email@example.com if you have any questions.

-StreamStats for Massachusetts can be used to estimate the long-term 99-, 98-, 95-, 90-, 85-, 80-, 75-, 70-, 65-, 60-, 55-, and 50-percent duration flows, the 7-day, 2-year and the 7-day, 10-year low flows, and the August median flow for ungaged sites (Ries and Friesz, 2000).
-The application also includes an equation for estimating the probability of a stream flowing perennially (Bent and Steeves, 2006), and equations for estimating bankfull geometry—width, mean depth, cross-sectional area – and bankfull discharge (Bent and Waite, 2013).
+New peak-flow regression equations were made available in StreamStats for Massachusetts on May 12, 2017 for estimating the 50-, 25-, 10-, 2-, 1-, 0.5, and 0.2-percent annual exceedance probabilities (Zarriello, 2017).
+StreamStats also can be used to estimate the long-term 99-, 98-, 95-, 90-, 85-, 80-, 75-, 70-, 65-, 60-, 55-, and 50-percent duration flows, the 7-day, 2-year and the 7-day, 10-year low flows, and the August median flow for ungaged sites (Ries and Friesz, 2000).
+The application also includes an equation for estimating the probability of a stream flowing perennially (Bent and Steeves, 2006), equations for estimating bankfull geometry width, mean depth, cross-sectional area and bankfull discharge (Bent and Waite, 2013).
 The reports below present the equations used to estimate the statistics, describe the errors associated with the estimates, and describe the methods used to develop the equations and to measure the basin characteristics used in the equations.
 Users should familiarize themselves with the report before using StreamStats to obtain estimates of streamflow statistics for ungaged sites.

 - Ries, K.G., III, and Friesz, P.J., 2000, Methods for estimating low-flow statistics for Massachusetts streams: U.S. Geological Survey Water Resources Investigations Report 00-4135, 81 p.